WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

       * header list is `headers`, and
       * client is null.

-   1. Let `streamOffset` be `sectionsStart + section-offsets\["responses"].offset
+   1. Let `streamOffset` be `sectionsStart +
-      + offset`.
+      section-offsets["responses"].offset + offset`.
 That is, offsets in the index are relative to the start of the "responses" section.
    1. If `offset + length` is greater than `sectionOffsets["responses"].length`, return an error.
    1. Set `requests`\[`http-request`] to a struct whose "offset" item is